-Below is a summary of our reports over the County's internal control and compliance over financial reporting and over federal programs, that are included in the County's Single Audit Report where there is detailed information about our findings and the County's responses.
-For help in understanding important information presented in these reports, please refer to our Office's Internal Control and Compliance Reports User Guide.
+Below is a summary of our reports over the County's internal control and compliance over financial reporting and over federal programs that are included in the County's combined Annual Financial and Single Audit Report where there is detailed information about our findings and the County's responses.
+For help in understanding important information presented in this report, please refer to our Internal Control and Compliance Reports User Guide.